ArpNetworking/metrics-portal/README.md

 Arguments before the `--` are interpreted by the JVM while arguments after `--` are passed to Metrics Portal.

+##### Extras

+If you have reporting enabled (`reports.enabled = true` in `portal.application.conf`), and you want to render web-based reports, you will need to have Chrome or Chromium installed alongside Metrics Portal, and set the `chromePath` configuration for those renderers to point to the appropriate executable file.

 #### Docker

 If you installed Metrics Portal using a Docker image then execution is very simple.
 In general: